 BOAS in Dogs: Causes of Breathing Problems in Flat-Faced Breed Dogs

-Flat-faced dogs are lovely and come with amazing personalities and give cute snuffles but unfortunately, they can sometimes struggle to breathe because of the anatomy of their heads.
-The breathing difficulties in these breeds have a name: brachycephalic obstructive airway syndrome or dog BOAS for short.
+Flat-faced dogs may be lovely and come with amazing personalities and give cute snuffles but unfortunately, often struggle to breathe because of the anatomy of their heads.
+The breathing difficulties in these breeds have a name: brachycephalic obstructive airway syndrome or BOAS for short.
 Keep reading to find out what BOAS is and how you can help your dog.

 What is BOAS in dogs?

-BOAS affects flat-faced dogs and refers to a lifelong breathing difficulty caused by their short noses and narrow nostrils and windpipes.
+BOAS affects flat-faced dogs and refers to a lifelong breathing difficulty caused by their short noses, narrow nostrils and windpipes and soft palatte issues.
 This means that they breathe through small, compressed passages, causing many dogs with BOAS to have to pant to get all the air they need.

-It’s important to note that not all short-nosed dog breeds are affected by BOAS, although breathing is normally a common struggle for these pooches.
+Not all short-nosed dog breeds or individuals are affected by BOAS, or may be more minimally affected by BOAS, although breathing is normally a common struggle for these pups – as is temperature regulation.

 What are the symptoms of brachycephalic syndrome in dogs?